Why Salespeople Don’t Ask For The Sale.

 or they are afraid that they might make a mistake.
 They wait until the time they think is just right, for example, at the end of their presentation.
 Again, they are so focused on that presentation that they missed the buying signals from the customers 30 minutes earlier!

-If the buyer literally asked you, “What’s the next step?”, 5 minutes into your presentation, stop and show them the next step!
+If the buyer literally asks you, “What’s the next step?”, 5 minutes into your presentation, stop and show them the next step!
 Sometimes sales people put off asking for so long that they just give up on ever asking at all.

 Reviewing each sales call and presentation afterwards.